-Valuable public open spaces were under threat from the last National Government, which sought to carve up and sell our parks for housing developments.
+Valuable public open spaces were under threat from the last Government, which sought to carve up our parks up and sell them.

-The last National Government tried to change the law and make it easier to sell reserves.
+The Government tried to change the law and make it easier to sell reserves within urban boundaries.
 It planned to introduce special new legislation to over ride the normal checks and balances, and environmental protections, that the Reserves Act and Resource Management Act offer in order to:

 - Make it possible to build houses on reserves;

 - Reduce public participation in important decision-making process which affect people’s lives;

 - Bypass local decision-making about local issues by democratically elected representatives;